viktorchernev/DescribeDocumentation/documentation.markdown/reference/change-log/v 0.9/bugs/One letter bug.md

 ---
 layout: page
 title: One letter bug
-permalink: /v09/bugs/bug-6
+permalink: /language/reference/versioning/v09/bugs/bug-6/
 exclude: true
 ---
-_BUG: One letter bug_
+<br>_BUG: One letter bug_

 <span style="color:red">If we have a single symbol that is a Text and is parsed as text chunk, then we have some escaped symbol that should be parsed as text chunk as well, we get an error. for example:</span>